Northern Illinois University

 Northern Illinois University (NIU) is a public research university in DeKalb, Illinois, United States.
 It was founded as "Northern Illinois State Normal School" in 1895 by Illinois Governor John P. Altgeld, initially to provide the state with college-educated teachers.
 In addition to the main campus in DeKalb, it has satellite centers in Chicago, Naperville, Rockford, and Oregon, Illinois.

 The university is composed of seven degree-granting colleges and has a student body of approximately 16,000.
-NIU is one of seven public universities in Illinois that compete in the National Collegiate Athletic Association's, Division I. The athletic teams are known as the Huskies and compete in the Mid-American Conference (MAC).
+NIU is one of seven public universities in Illinois that compete in NCAA Division I. The athletic teams are known as the Huskies and compete in the Mountain West as a football only member while their remaining teams play in the Horizon League.
+(Note: NIU's wrestling team competes in the PAC-12 as an affiliate member.)